jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 - Again, issue the call, ensuring you receive the Response: Status **201 Created**

-- Before we can proceed any further, we need to confirm that FRINX ODL has successfully established NETCONF connections with routers 1 and 2.
-This normally takes a few minutes.
-We can check if the connections have been established by issuing the call `NETCONF connection/topology-netconf OPER` and checking that:
+- It can take a few minutes before the connections are formed.
+We can check if they're ready by issuing the call `NETCONF connection/topology-netconf OPER`
   - You receive the Response: Status **200 OK**
-  - When you scroll through the Response body (this is very large) you see a list **"available-capability"** for both **"node-id": "pe1"** and **"node-id": "pe2"**.
+  - When you scroll through the Response body you see a list **"available-capability"** for both **"node-id": "pe1"** and **"node-id": "pe2"**.
 If these are not listed, wait another minute and issue the call again.

 #### Create a pseudo-wire (PW) template
 This will be used in the next step when we create the L2VPN instance.